GrumpyCockatiel/raytools/README.md

 I know ther are TONS of js gridtables in the world but the best ones cost and others take some time to figure out all the settings.
 I'm trying to keep this one as simple as possible.

-raytools.js is the only required file and the only dependencies are of course Bootstrap and jQuery.
-All icons come from Bootstrap and are set with their glyph name.
+raytools.js is the only required file with dependencies on Bootstrap 3 and jQuery 1.12.
+It has not been upgraded to Bootstrap 4.
+All icons come from the Bootstrap 3 Glyphicons.

 [Live Demo](http://www.raydreams.com/raytable/)

 ![Raytools data grid](/Screenshots/screen.png)

-Use the index and data file to see how to set it up.
+See the index and data file to see how to configure.

 ```
 dataTable = jQuery("#dataTable").raytable({